Salary and benefits of protective services officers

 Upon graduation from the Victoria Police Academy, due to the hours you will be working, you will be entitled to shift allowances on top of your salary.

-As a sworn member of Victoria Police you will be entitled to 9 weeks leave.
+As a sworn member of Victoria Police you will be entitled to nine weeks recreation leave.

-In addition, protective services officers are entitled to 15 days of sick leave per year and a range of other leave entitlements, including:
+In addition, protective services officers are entitled to 15 days of personal leave per year and a range of other leave entitlements, including:

 • parental leave